Ninja-Vikash/Backend_with_JavaScript/Readme.md

 ```

 > [!IMPORTANT]\
-> We will inject a middleware before reaching the route as\
+> We'll inject a middleware before reaching the route,\
 > `router.route("/register").post(upload.fields([])), registerUser)`
 >
 > In this case we are using multer as a middleware for file uploading on cloudinary\